Frequently Asked Questions

 There are significant differences between raw food and FIFs and using the same standards is illogical.
 Synthetic vitamins do not respond like naturally occurring vitamins.
 The measure used to determine quantities of synthetic vitamins for FIFs are not appropriate to determine the proper amount of naturally occurring vitamins.
 Another example of the poor fit between AAFCO standards and raw food can be seen in relation to phytates.
 Phytates are compounds found in grains which bind to specific dietary minerals and slow their absorption.
 Dietary minerals need to be in more abundance in FIFs than raw.
 As the ratio of grains increase, absorption of minerals decrease.
 Boosted mineral levels are not needed in a raw diet since grains are not reducing mineral absorption levels.

-Evolution is the best educator to determine the optimum natural diet for Canis familiaris.
-Canine evolution provides evidence that a prey model diet is what the dog evolved eating.
+Evolution is the best educator to determine the optimum natural diet for dogs and cats.
+Canine and feline evolution provides evidence that a prey model diet is what the dog evolved eating.
 Getting as close to a natural diet would logically be considered the most nutritionally complete.

 The key to preventing bloat and torsion is maintaining a healthy digestive system.
-Bloat and torsion is extremely rare in dogs that consume a high protein, raw meat based diet, containing less than 25% carbohydrates.
+Bloat and torsion are extremely rare in pets that consume a high protein, raw meat-based diet, containing less than 25% carbohydrates.

 The Purdue Bloat study is the largest most comprehensive research project to date.
 This study confirms previous reports of increased risks of bloat, also know as Gastric Dilatation Volvulus (GSV) associated with food and feeding practices.
 Raised food bowls which were originally designed to lessen the incidences of GSV were found to significantly increase incidences of bloat.
 Raised food bowls increase the risk of GSV and are no longer recommended. practices.
 A 170% increase of GDV was found in dogs that consume, dry foods containing fat among the first four ingredients.
 The risk of GDV was increased 320% in dogs that consumed dry foods containing citric acid and that were moistened prior to feeding.
 Occurrences of GDV were also found when kibble was moistened prior to being fed.

-Diatomaceous Earth works in two ways- Insects have a waxy outer shell covering their bodies, DE scratches their protective coating, causing them to quickly dehydrate and die.
+Diatomaceous Earth works in two ways.
+Insects have a waxy outer shell covering their bodies and DE scratches their protective coating, causing them to quickly dehydrate and die.
 In addition, the insect absorbs some of the material which quickens the process.
-Rub it into your dog’s fur and bedding to kill fleas, ticks and dust mites.
-DE is fantastic for dogs that are allergic to mites.
+Rub it into your pet's fur and bedding to kill fleas, ticks and dust mites.
+DE is fantastic for pets that are allergic to mites.